arnauKL/pipedk-status/README.md

 ## Motivation

 Audio information wasn't displaying properly with [`slstatus`](https://tools.suckless.org/slstatus/), and [`dwm-blocks`](https://github.com/torrinfail/dwmblocks) felt overly complex for my needs.
-This project is also an excuse to learn about signals and practice writing C.
+This project is also an excuse to learn about linux, signals and practice writing C.

 ## Usage